Kr1s05/TicTacToeProject/README.md

-# Multiplayer Tic-Tac-Toe web app
+# Multiplayer Tic-Tac-Toe Web App

-This project is a web application providing a multiplayer (1v1) game of tic-tac-toe.
+This project is a web application providing a multiplayer (1v1) game of Tic-Tac-Toe.

 ## Documentation

-The project follows a microservices architecture.
-It consists of 6 components: A backend application made with express.js managing authentication, sessions, game rooms and the game flow.
-A frontend application made with react, connecting to the backend with REST and websocket.
-A bot application written in go using a mini-max algorithm.
-Connection between the backend and the bot happens trough a message queue.
-User data is stored in a relational database.
-Redis acts as as a session store for the backend.
+The project follows a **microservices architecture**.
+It consists of 6 components:

+1. **Backend Application**: Built with Express.js, this handles authentication, sessions, game rooms, and the game flow.
+2. **Frontend Application**: Created using React, this connects to the backend via REST and WebSocket.
+3. **Bot Application**: Written in Go, this implements a mini-max algorithm to play against users.
+The connection between the backend and the bot happens through a message queue.
+4. **Relational Database**: Used to store user data.
+5. **Redis**: Acts as a session store for the backend.
+6. **Message queue**: Provides connection between the bot and the backend.

 ## Deployment

-Deployment of the project is done using docker and docker-compose.
-There are 2 profiles: dev and production.
-They differ only in the frontend server to provide a "hot-reload" functionality to developers.
-To deploy the application run the docker-compose command in the projects root while setting the profile.
+Deployment is managed using **Docker** and **Docker Compose**.
+There are two profiles: `dev` and `production`.
+The only difference is that the `dev` profile provides a "hot-reload" feature for frontend development.

+To deploy the application, run the `docker-compose` command in the project's root directory, setting the appropriate profile.
-    docker compose --profile production up